 GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI.
 SPORTS.
 AND BEYOND.

-HOT BUTTON APR.
-5: TOP 10 THINGS SOUTH FLORIDA SPORTS FANS ARE TALKING ABOUT: Our blog-exclusive Sunday feature.
-Hot Button means what's on our minds, locally and nationally, as the sports week just past pivots to the week ahead:
+HOT BUTTON (UPDATED): TOP 10 THINGS SOUTH FLORIDA SPORTS FANS ARE TALKING ABOUT: Our blog-exclusive Sunday feature is part week-in-review, part look-ahead.
+Hot Button means what's on our minds, locally and nationally, from a Miami perspective, as the sports week just past pivots to the week ahead:

 Check back a lot because we constantly update and add to our latest blogposts...